 Due to COVID-19, College of DuPage is temporarily adjusting the payment policy.
-Students who register for summer or fall courses now have extended time to sign-up for a payment plan or pay their balance in full.
+Students who register for fall courses now have extended time to sign-up for a payment plan or pay their balance in full.

 - Fall 2020 Classes: Students must either enroll in a payment plan or pay their balance by June 30.
 Without payment or a payment plan, students will be dropped from their courses beginning July 1.

 Federal Student Aid Loan Forbearance and Guidance for Parents and Students